Marine Mammal Commission

 Enhancing Hawaiian monk seal recovery

-Numerous recovery activities covered by a 2014 final programmatic environmental impact statement (PEIS) have been conducted, including pup translocations to improve survival, vaccination of wild monk seals to prevent or mitigate morbillivirus outbreaks, behavioral modification measures to enhance seal and public safety in the MHI, and the use of unmanned aerial vehicles and new devices for studying seal movements and behavior.
-In 2020, NMFS obtained a new 5-year permit, which allows continued research and conservation actions.
-New activities allowed under this permit include darting seals to sedate them and in-water capture methods, both of which will enhance the ability to rescue seals in life-threatening situations.
+Numerous recovery activities covered by a 2014 final programmatic environmental impact statement (PEIS) have been conducted, including pup translocations to improve survival, vaccination of wild monk seals to prevent or mitigate morbillivirus outbreaks, behavioral modification measures to enhance seal and public safety in the MHI, and the use of uncrewed aerial vehicles and new devices for studying seal movements and behavior.
+In 2020, NMFS obtained a 5-year permit, which allows continued research and conservation actions.
 Rehabilitation of seals in poor health is undertaken under the authority of NMFS’ Marine Mammal Health and Stranding Response Program.
 A previous study found that between 17 and 24 percent of all seals alive in 2012 had either benefited directly from conservation interventions or were descendants of seals that had benefited from such interventions between 1980 and 2012 (Harting et al. 2014).

 Monk Seals in the Northwestern Hawaiian Islands

 Each year, NMFS’ Pacific Islands Fisheries Science Center sends field teams to most of the major subpopulations in the NWHI to monitor seal abundance, survival, and pup production, and to mitigate factors likely to cause monk seal deaths.
-Among other things, teams disentangle seals caught in marine debris, mitigate shark predation, reunite or foster unpaired pups with mothers, intervene to deter attacks by aggressive male seals on other seals, and move pups from sites with low survival to sites with higher survival.
-Regarding the latter, a recent study found that the survival of 19 weaned pups was greatly improved by moving them between subpopulations during 2012-2014 (Baker et al. 2020).
+Teams disentangle seals, and a large-scale effort to remove marine debris from the seals’ habitat has reduced entanglement risk according to a recent paper published in Science.
+Other conservation measures include efforts to mitigate shark predation, reunite or foster unpaired pups with mothers, intervene to deter attacks by aggressive male seals on other seals, and move pups from sites with low survival to sites with higher survival.
+Regarding the latter, a study found that the survival of 19 weaned pups was greatly improved by moving them between subpopulations during 2012-2014 (Baker et al. 2020).
 NMFS also works with The Marine Mammal Center to treat seals for injuries, rehabilitate undernourished pups and juveniles and release them back to the wild.

 Monk Seals in the Main Hawaiian Islands